garretthoffman/mlflow-modal/README.md

 ## Usage
 The `mlflow-modal` plugin integrates Modal with the MLFlow deployments API.

-Before using this plugin, you must set create an account and API Token at https://modal.com/.
+Before using this plugin, you must create an account and API Token at https://modal.com/.

 You must have the following environment variables configured to allow the plugin to integrate with your Modal workspace: